 A diagnosis is not supported by the simple reference of a diagnostic study.
 The provider must interpret the results and include the clinical significance in the medical record

-ICD-10 code assignment depends on documentation detail that should include:
+ICD-10 code assignment depends on documentation details that should include:

 - Specific diagnosis